Front-LucasRibeiro/support-system/README.md

 ## Initial settings
  - Make sure you have the same settings in your php.ini file
+ - SMTP data set up to send email
- - npm run database (create database - settings data on .env file)
+ - npm run init: (create database mysql - settings data on .env file), (generate app key)

 ## Compile Project for Development
  - npm start (compiles front-end resources and start app server in http://127.0.0.1:8000)